Vacuum Wars is reader supported. When you make a purchase using links on our site we may earn a commission. Details.

 Levoit LVAC-200 vs LVAC-300: Power and Suction Performance

 One key difference is power.
-In our sealed suction test, the Levoit LVAC-300 reached 94 inches of sealed suction, while the Levoit LVAC-200 measured 82 inches.
-For comparison, the average cordless vacuum in our tests came in at 74 inches.
+In our sealed suction evaluation, the Levoit LVAC-300 achieved 94 inches of sealed suction, while the Levoit LVAC-200 measured 82 inches.
+For comparison, the average cordless vacuum in our evaluations measured 74 inches.
 This means both models performed above average compared to the competition, with the LVAC-300 showing a measurable edge in raw suction power.

 Chart comparing sealed suction power of Levoit LVAC-300 vs LVAC-200, showing the LVAC-300 at 94 inches, LVAC-200 at 82 inches, both higher than the cordless vacuum average of 74 inches.

-The LVAC-300 also measured slightly higher in both unsealed suction and airflow tests, though the difference was not dramatic.
-In our unsealed suction test, the LVAC-300 reached 0.58 kPa, while the LVAC-200 measured 0.42 kPa, compared to the cordless vacuum average of 0.58 kPa.
+The LVAC-300 also measured slightly higher in both unsealed suction and airflow assessments, though the difference was not dramatic.
+In our unsealed suction evaluation, the LVAC-300 reached 0.58 kPa, while the LVAC-200 measured 0.42 kPa.
+The cordless vacuum average is 0.58 kPa.
 In airflow at the cleaner head, the LVAC-300 produced 39 CFM, and the LVAC-200 measured 34 CFM, both just under the cordless vacuum average of 42 CFM.

 Comparison chart of Levoit LVAC-200 vs LVAC-300 showing unsealed suction (0.58 kPa vs 0.42 kPa) and airflow at the head (39 CFM vs 34 CFM), compared to the cordless vacuum average.

-In performance tests, the Levoit LVAC-300 scored 0.58 kPa in unsealed suction and 39 CFM airflow, while the LVAC-200 scored 0.42 kPa and 34 CFM.
-Both came close to the cordless vacuum averages of 0.58 kPa and 42 CFM © Vacuum Wars
+In performance evaluations, the Levoit LVAC-300 scored 0.58 kPa in unsealed suction and 39 CFM airflow, while the LVAC-200 scored 0.42 kPa and 34 CFM.
+Both came close to the cordless vacuum averages of 0.58 kPa and 42 CFM. ยฉ Vacuum Wars

 Levoit LVAC-200 vs LVAC-300: Battery Life and Runtime

-Another difference comes down to battery life.
+Another difference lies in battery life.
 The LVAC-300 is rated for 60 minutes on low power compared to 50 minutes for the LVAC-200.
-In our tests of their maximum power settings, both models lasted around 12 minutes.
-Levoit also claims that both models achieve about 40 minutes of runtime on their medium power setting, which is likely the most practical mode for everyday cleaning.
+In our assessment of their maximum power settings, both models lasted around 12 minutes.
+Levoit also claims both models achieve about 40 minutes of runtime on their medium power setting, which is likely the most practical mode for everyday cleaning.

 Battery life comparison of Levoit LVAC-200 vs LVAC-300 cordless vacuums, showing both models run 40 minutes on medium power, with the LVAC-200 lasting 12.6 minutes on max and the LVAC-300 lasting 12 minutes on max